shinyquagsire23/OpenJKDF2/df2_reimpl/README.md

 # DF2 Reimplementation

-This directory contains a WIP reimplementation of DF2 in C. Files are organized as closely to the original game as possible, based on symbols from the Grim Fandango Remaster Android/Linux/macOS port.
+This directory contains a function-by-function reimplementation of DF2 in C. Files are organized as closely to the original game as possible, based on symbols from the Grim Fandango Remaster Android/Linux/macOS port.
 It also contains the original versions of `byacc` and `flex` for COG script parsing.

 ## Methodology
-Most functions are a copy-paste from IDA's Hex-Rays decompiler into the source material, with some cleanup and renaming.
-Most functions decompile fairly well as long as the structures are correct, though for loops often need reworking.
-If you'd like a copy of my IDB, let me know.
+The bulk of research and documentation occurs in IDA.
+Every function has been identified to a file prefix (ie `stdHashTable_`) with a corresponding .c/.h file.
+RenderDroid (`rd*`) and LEC stdlib (`std*`) functions are 90% canonically named, based on symbols from Grim Fandango Remastered.

+Reverse engineering is a parallel effort between structure documentation and function identification.
+Once structures are sufficiently documented, Hex-Rays can be used for decompilation.
+While most Hex-Rays output works outright, many loops and structures require manual intervention.
+Output is generally cleaned and tidied to remove redunant stack variables or too-deep nesting. `sizeof` and obvious inlining and macros should also be adjusted as appropriate.

+Engine variables and yet-to-be-decompiled functions are referenced using `define` macros and static function pointers, respectively.
+Once a file is decompiled enough that an engine variable is no longer referenced by non-decompiled code, the variables can be declared in their respective C files.
+For decompiled functions which are only referenced by non-decompiled functions, a `hook_function` call is added in `main.c` to redirect code execution to `df2_reimpl.dll` from `JK.EXE`.

+Progress is tracked using `analyze.py`, `output.map` and `ida_copypaste_funclist_nostdlib.txt`: After compiling `df2_reimpl.dll`, symbols can be compared against the `.idb` to determine how much of the original `.text` is actually in use, and how much has been hooked and replaced.

+If you'd like a copy of my IDB to examine functions which haven't been decompiled yet (or for any other use), let me know.

 ## Usage
 `df2_reimpl` supports both the KVM target from the directory above as well as WINE/Windows, though no guarantees are made for the addition of ie jkgfxmod, other patches nor other hooks.
 Since KVM has some issues with imports/exports and stdlib, `df2_reimpl.dll` is compiled with `-Wl,-e_hook_init -nostartfiles`, while `df2_reimpl_win.dll` is compiled without those linker flags.